VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 First Create a migration then modify it and then apply it.

+Migration Bundles => with migration bundles we create an executable which we are going to run against our database then this is going to takecare of applying the migrations.

+>> dotnet ef migrations bundle --configuration Bundle
+>> .\efbundle.exe --connection "Server=.;Database=MigrationBundleEFCoreMovies;Integrated Security=True"

+>> dotnet ef migrations bundle --configuration Bundle --force
+>> .\efbundle.exe --connection "Server=.;Database=MigrationBundleEFCoreMovies;Integrated Security=True"

 So if we add a new entity, a new property, or we make changes to the configuration of our model using the fluent API, we have to make a migration to generate a class that will indicate the changes that are going to occur in our database.